 Everything you need to know about Off-grid Living.
 What it means, how to find land, how to power your home, how to make money and what you should expect.

 Living off the grid often means living on a rural property, and living in rural areas presents a number of safety issues that you must be aware of before choosing a property.

 When it comes to buying a survival retreat or bug out location, location is the key.
 Check out the top considerations that you need to keep in mind when looking for the ultimate bug out location.

 Articles on Off the Grid RV Living and Off-Road Travel Trailer Camping.
 Information for backcountry camping and profiles of people who have gone off the grid while out on the road.

-Don’t ever listen to a single expert; there are no one-size fits all solutions to survival planning, so make sure you do your homework and come up with a plan that fits your unique situation.
+Don’t ever listen to a single expert; there are no one-size-fits-all solutions to survival planning, so make sure you do your homework and devise a plan that fits your unique situation.
 Here are some survival resources beyond this site.